paulnguyen/spring-starbucks-client/README.md

 * Default Authentication Web Form Injected
 * Default User Name:  user
 * Default User Password: (look for generated password during startup logs)
+* Note: CSRF Token not included in Web Form (Fails on Startup)

 	By doing nothing more than adding the security starter to the project build, you get the following security features: